OrangeFran/navigator/Readme.md

 Navigator allows you to navigate through heavy output with ease.
 You can feed it a string and it gives you in return a beautiful interface from where you can select or search.
+The preview image above shows you the output of the `examples/files.sh` script.
+But it's definitely not a file manager.

 It differentiates itself by providing support for folders.
 Simply because folders allow for much cleaner and simpler navigation.